-Just about every sort of opportunity is available to our volunteers, from clerical work and data entry to fund-raising or hosting open mike nights and video game tournaments.
+Just about every sort of opportunity is available to our volunteers, from clerical work and data entry to helping with craft programs for children or setting up chairs for programs.
 Here are just a few of the possible ways you can help out:

 To register as a volunteer, download and fill out the application form below.

 The next step is to set up an interview appointment with Cyndie Glazer, Coordinator of Volunteer Services.
 Questions?
 Contact Cyndie at 503.675.2538 or email@example.com

 A volunteer Notary Public is available to notarize your documents at the Lake Oswego Public Library, 706 Fourth Street, on Saturdays, from 11 a.m. to 1 p.m.
 There is no cost for this service.
 Please arrive early as the notary work needs to be COMPLETED by 1 p.m.
 (The Notary Public will determine if the work can be completed by 1 p.m.)